-The country’s incredible richness of plants and animals is detailed in Chapter Four, featuring such iconic species as the Philippine Eagle, the 11 endemic hornbills, the diminutive Philippine Tarsier and Rafflesia, the world’s largest flower.
+The country’s incredible richness of plants and animals is detailed in Chapter Four.
+The description features such iconic species as the Philippine Eagle, the 11 endemic hornbills, the diminutive Philippine Tarsier and Rafflesia, the world’s largest flower.
 Many of these species are to be found within the national parks and other protected areas which are introduced in the final chapter.

-Through his extensive travels in the Philippines Nigel Hicks has documented the wild places, the flora and the fauna with stunning photography and vivid text, to provide an authoriatative and entertaining study of the wide spectrum of wildlife on the land and in the seas of this diverse country.
+Through his extensive travels in the Philippines Nigel Hicks has documented the wild places, the flora and the fauna with stunning photography and vivid text.
+In doing so he provides an authoriatative and entertaining study of the wide spectrum of wildlife on the land and in the seas of this diverse country.

 To see sample pages and photos from Wild Philippines click here…>